How to get the best travel money rates

 1. Don’t exchange currency in the airport

-Exchange bureaux at the airport have a captive audience as once you are ready to fly, there isn’t much choice about where you get your cash.
-This means you will typically get poorer exchange rates and will be left with less spending money once abroad.
+Exchange bureaux at the airport have a captive audience as once you’re in the airport there isn’t much choice about where you get your cash.
+You will typically get poorer exchange rates at the airport and have less money to spend once abroad.

-That’s why it’s important to sort out your travel money and currency exchange rates before you reach the airport and make your money go further.
+So sort out your travel money and currency exchange before you reach the airport to make your money go further.

 2. Use the right travel money cards

-According to research by TotallyMoney, some credit card providers charge a huge £4.59 in fees on a £20 withdrawal.
-In real terms, this represents a 22.95% charge.
+According to research by TotallyMoney, some credit card providers charge huge fees – as much £4.59 on a £20 withdrawal This represents a 22.95% charge in real terms.

-Check your account terms though as while most of these cards can be used in well-known European or American destinations, it’s unlikely you’ll be able to use them in more far-flung places.
+Check the small print though as while most of these cards can be used in European or American destinations, it’s unlikely you’ll be able to use them in more far-flung places.

-Another option is using a prepaid travel card or a currency card that links with your current account from providers such as Currensea, FairFX, and Revolut.
+Another option for travel money is to use a prepaid travel card or a currency card that links with your current account from providers such as Currensea, FairFX, and Revolut.
+The Post Office has also launched a Travel Money Card which is available at its 11,500 branches nationwide.
+Similar to a travel debit card, there are no charges for overseas spending or withdrawals.

 3. Supermarket loyalty programmes